 Toasty, an async ORM for Rust

 Toasty is an asynchronous ORM for the Rust programming language that prioritises ease of use.
 Toasty supports SQL and NoSQL databases, including DynamoDB and Cassandra (soon).
-This description is straight from their blog post, as folks on Reddit are complaining my post lacks "details". *Cough*.

 We can see users being created (in memory).
 It's possible to use the underlying SQLite driver as well.